 computational methods to answer research questions.

 Nora McGregor, Digital Research Curator at the British Library, explained the vastness of the library’s collection:

 Data identified, transcribed or translated as part of the project is made freely accessible from the British Library’s Explore catalogue.

-Several themes emerged at the event, providing insight into how to build successful crowdsourcing
+Several themes emerged at the event, providing insight into how to build successful crowdsourcing projects.

-the will to give back to a museum that was dear to them, the social motivation of helping out and contributing to advance scientific knowledge.
+Dr Bonacchi described some of the key reasons people contribute to MicroPasts as including: the desire to learn or get training, the aesthetic pleasure of looking at the collections, the will to give back to a museum that was dear to them, the social motivation of helping out and contributing to advance scientific knowledge.

 It was also noted that tasks focussing on photomasking and 3D modelling tended to attract younger contributors.

 While MicroPasts has over 1,200 registered contributors, and plenty more anonymous volunteers, they have found a small group of very motivated individuals make the most valuable contribution.
 The team has tapped into this group’s enthusiasm by working closely with 100 participants through forums, social media and personal e-mail to find out which historical periods they are most interested in, and asking them to complete activities that require more advanced interpretation.
 This has been particularly successful in creating 3D models of artefacts.
 This marks a move towards ‘upscience’, where contributors define their own research tasks.

 The MicroPasts team worked closely with Scifabric in order to upskill their team to create projects.
 While Scifabric built the initial MicroPasts platform, they provided the British Museum and UCL with the tools to develop projects autonomously.
 The MicroPasts team has mastered PYBOSSA technology and workflows due to the simplicity of the software, good documentation and support from Scifabric’s team.

 Consider your workflow